 This photo of Lisbon

 When coming to Lisbon with a car, travelers should know that the signs indicating “No Parking” are designed in white of blue colors with a red line across it.
 There are also yellow and red signs with lines on the curb, which also indicate the same.
-Tourists should also know that when the words “Prohibido Esrancionar” appears with a code number of the police placed on a garage door, this means that the police has the right to tow the parked vehicle when it is parked illegally.
+Tourists should also know that when the words “Prohibido Esrancionar” appears with a code number of the police placed on a garage door, this means that the police has the right to tow the parked vehicle when it is parked illegally commercial bouncy castles for sale australia.
 To avoid that, the tourists should know that it is not legal to park a car within 15 meters of a bus stop and 3 meters from a bus or tram stop.
 Those who do not park where they should be, risk losing points from their driving licenses.
 The parking should be done in the same direction as the traffic goes on the one-way streets.
 Current places need company parking permit during the work hours and other places need residents parking permits, when they are in the residential zones.

 This photo of Bairro Alto